daydaydrunk/stream_resp/README.md

 # stream_resp
-StreamRESP is a lightweight and efficient RESP (Redis Serialization Protocol) parser designed for streaming use cases.
+StreamRESP is a RESP (Redis Serialization Protocol) parser implemented using a finite state machine (FSM) approach.
+Designed for streaming scenarios.